madalinoprea/magneto-debug/README.md

     - Toolbar is added to all pages that have a structural block named `before_body_end`.
 By default this block is available on all Magento pages.
     Eliminate a possible cache problem by disabling all caches.
 Try to determine if there are any customizations that have removed `before_body_end`.

+- Fatal error while running unit tests
+   - If you get error `PHP Fatal error: Uncaught exception 'Exception' with message 'Warning: session_start(): Cannot send session cookie headers already sent by ` you should review your phpunit configuration file and redirect phpunit output to stderr, please check my configuration file from phpunit.xml
+   - More details can be found here #83

 # Authors, contributors